The club is to be known as ‘The Flying Tin Cans’.

 with the opportunity to vote.

 g.
-The vote of every member within the group has equal weight; regardless of their position
+The vote of every member within the club has equal weight; regardless of their position

 10. ALTERATION OF THE PRESENT STATUTES

 a.
-This constitution shall not be altered, amended or rescinded except by a general
+The present Statutes shall not be altered, amended or rescinded except by a general

 meeting of the club.